rustdesk/doc.rustdesk.com/content/self-host/rustdesk-server-pro/console/_index.en.md

 Non-administrator users can also login to browse their device and logs, change their user settings.

-## Windows EXE is where the configs are shown
+## By Clicking on EXE you will be able to get the configs for your own RustDesk server Pro, this will help configure your clients

 For Windows clients, you can leave out the custom server configuration and put the configuration information in the `rustdesk.exe` filename instead.
 As shown above, please go to the console welcome page and click on `Windows EXE`. **Client >=1.1.9 Required**.

+You can use this in conjuction with [client config](https://rustdesk.com/docs/en/self-host/client-configuration/) and [deployment scripts](https://rustdesk.com/docs/en/self-host/client-deployment/) to setup your clients.

 ## Creating a new user other than the default `admin` user
 1. Create another account with `administrator` enabled.